 7. Preventing Overdose and Medical Emergencies

 Overdose and other medical emergencies are significant risks tied to addiction.
-By supporting treatment, communities aim to prevent these incidents, ultimately reducing the strain on emergency services and safeguarding the health of their residents.
+By supporting treatment, communities aim to prevent these incidents, ultimately reducing the strain on emergency services and safeguarding their residents’ health.

 8. Promoting Accessible Treatment